inovex/scrumlr.io/server/README.md

 It uses the Postgres database, as it's persistence layer and the nats.io service to synchronize all occurring events between multiple running instances.

+You can also use Redis instead of nats.io, which may help you to deploy faster to any cloud provider.
+Most of them offer managed Redis instances.

 The architecture is visualized by the PlantUML `docs/architecture.puml` or in this graphic:

 ![Architecture](docs/architecture.png)